Getting to and from NAIA

 To avail of the free shuttle, you need to present your:

-- Boarding pass or flight itinerary
+Boarding pass or flight itineraryValid government-issued ID

 Allow a generous buffer.
 The trip between NAIA and Clark can take several hours depending on traffic, weather, and expressway conditions.
-If you are transferring between airports, avoid tight connections and confirm whether your bus stops directly at Clark Airport or at another Clark-area stop first.
+If you are transferring between airports, avoid tight connections and confirm whether your bus stops at Clark Airport itself or at another Clark-area stop first.